SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Select the application by clicking on its name.
 - Click on the "Archives" tab.
-- Click on "Upload archive" and navigate select the archive on your folder.
+- Click on "Upload archive" and navigate to the archive in your folder.
 - Click on "Upload" to upload the archive to Cumulocity.

 ![Upload archive](/guides/users-guide/uploadarchive.png)